Doggo 108

 2. 2

-Paired (Week 2): On Sunday night, all successful solo players are randomly paired into two-person Jenga teams.
+Paired (Week 2): On Sunday night, all successful solo players are randomly paired into two-person Dognami teams.
 Each pair gets an auto-generated team name — think "Real Paws", "Pups United", "FC Kibble".

 3. 3